Cy4Shot/Humlands-Mod/docs/index.md

 <u><b>What are the current plans for the mod?</b></u>
 <br>
 <i>We don't have a specific goal to allow for more creativity.
-However, you can check the trello board here:  https://trello.com/b/m76L73Ku/humlands-mod</i>
+However, you can check the trello board below!</i>

 <u><b>Socials?</b></u>
 <ul>